A Leeds United fan in their mid-twenties could probably be excused for not actually liking football that much.

 It speaks volumes about the season under Warnock that a campaign in which Massimo Cellino tried to sack McDermott before he even took over the club and featured getting knocked out of the FA Cup by Rochdale, humiliated 6-0 at Sheffield Wednesday, and conceding a combined nine goals in two consecutive home defeats was still preferable to Colin being in charge.

-The opening-day victory over Brighton in which Luke Murphy – the first player Leeds had signed for £1million in eight years – scored a last-minute winner while the fans rejoiced “that Chelsea bastard (Bates), he’s out of our club” was pretty much as hopeful as Elland Road has ever felt.
+The opening-day victory over Brighton in which Luke Murphy – the first player Leeds had signed for £1million in eight years – scored a last-minute winner while the fans rejoiced “that Chelsea bastard (Bates), he’s out of our club” was pretty much as hopeful as Elland Road felt between relegation and the arrival of Marcelo Bielsa.

 In 2014 #lufc have lost to Rochdale, been whacked 6-0, 5-1, 4-2 & 4-1, sacked & restored a manager and had two failed takeovers.
 It's March.